-Who are NABER Assessors?
+Who are NABERS Assessors?
 NABERS Accredited Assessors are a professional team of sustainability consultants, trained and accredited to perform NABERS ratings.

 Assessors are accredited by NABERS through the NSW Department of Planning, Industry & Environment (DPIE), but operate independently and are not employed by DPIE.